 Our Cassette Touring Hubs have been a favorite amongst cyclotourists and randonneurs for their simplicity, reliability, and easy serviceability.
-The hubs use high-quality Japanese sealed bearings, a hub body design of our own, and a 10-speed compatible steel Shimano splined freehub body (or your choice of Campy or alloy).
+The hubs use high-quality Japanese sealed bearings, a hub body design of our own, and an 11-speed compatible steel Shimano or Campagnolo splined freehub body.
 The freehub body features 3 pairs of robust pawls.

 By using a threadless freehub system, driveside maintenance or spoke repairs can be done sans tools – no specialty tools and no complicated diagrams.
 Here’s how:

 Remove quick release from the axle of the hub and set aside.
 Remember, when you pull the freehub body/cassette away from the shell, the non-driveside endcap will be freed, so put it into your pocket.
 You can pull the axle off the freehub body as well, but it's not necessary.
 The driveside endcap will stay on the axle by friction because of the rubber seals, but keep an eye on it.
 Better yet, put it into your pocket.